-- At the beginning of the first lesson, allow the students some time to get to know the LEGO brick set. - · Use a jar to collect stray pieces. - Make adjustments in order to challenge the students who are ready to improve and develop new skills. - Allow time for students to use the self-assessment rubric when they are done with the activity. - · Label the boxes so that you can recognize which box belongs to which student(s). - Plan to stop the lesson with enough time to allow the students to tidy up.
+- At the beginning of the first lesson, allow the students some time to get to know the LEGO brick set. - Use a jar to collect stray pieces. - Make adjustments in order to challenge the students who are ready to improve and develop new skills. - · Label the boxes so that you can recognize which box belongs to which student(s). - Plan to stop the lesson with enough time to allow the students to tidy up.